Conformal 3-point correlators in momentum space, method of subgraphs and the $1/N$ expansion: Conclusion and discussion

 \item The $1/N$ corrections to the conformal 3-point correlators $\langle JJJ\rangle$ in the critical $O(N)$ vector model and GNY model.

-The conformal conserved current 3-point correlators play important roles in various directions while they are only known at the leading order.
+The conformal conserved current 3-point correlators play important roles in various directions, while they are only known at the leading order.
 We use the correlator $\langle JJJ\rangle$ as an example to demonstrate that the method of subgraphs provides a powerful approach to compute the $1/N$ corrections.
-Different from the subgraph expansions in general QFT theories, for CFTs one only needs to keep the first few terms in the subgraph expansions to solve the $1/N$ corrections.
+Different from the subgraph expansions in general QFTs, for CFTs, one needs to keep only the first few terms in the subgraph expansions to obtain the $1/N$ corrections.

 \item The $1/N$ corrections to the conformal 3-point correlators $\langle JJ \cO\rangle$ in the critical $O(N)$ vector model.